banigoden/Java_Web_GitHub_Actions/README.md

-# Python FastAPI - Demo Web Application
+# Automating CI/CD with GitHub Actions and Python FastAPI - Demo Web Application

-## Description
+## Workflow Overview

+The workflow orchestrates tasks, including setting up the development environment, running tests, building Docker images, and deploying the application locally.
+Notably, it incorporates Grype, an open-source tool, for Docker image vulnerability scanning, ensuring a secure and automated deployment pipeline.
 This repository facilitates the deployment of a web application into preferred Linux VMs.
-Typical uses would be deployment to Kubernetes, demos of Docker, CI/CD (build pipelines are provided), deployment to cloud (AWS) monitoring, auto-scaling
+Typical uses would be deployment to Kubernetes, demos of Docker, CI/CD (build pipelines are provided), deployment to cloud (AWS) monitoring.
+It takes ~5-6 min to deploy Web App Server.

 ## Requirements